henspace/henspace/privacy.md

 This policy refers to this website.
 Note that clicking links may direct you to other sites with different policies.
 Refer to the documentation on those sites for details.

-Your privacy is important to me and any information that you provide to me will only be used for the provision of the service for which the information was originally provided and it will not be sold or passed on to any third party unless required to by law.

 This Privacy Policy may be updated from time to time for any reason.
 You are advised to consult this Privacy Policy regularly for any changes.

 ## 2.0 External links